AmazingAng/WTF-Solidity/Languages/en/56_DEX/readme.md

 Next, we use smart contracts to write a decentralized exchange `SimpleSwap` to support users to trade a pair of tokens.

-`SimpleSwap` inherits the ERC20 token standard and facilitates recording of liquidity provided by liquidity providers.
+`SimpleSwap` inherits the ERC20 token standard and facilitates the recording of liquidity provided by liquidity providers.
 In the constructor, we specify a pair of token addresses `token0` and `token1`.
 The exchange only supports this pair of tokens. `reserve0` and `reserve1` record the reserve amount of tokens in the contract.

 ```solidity
 contract SimpleSwap is ERC20 {